 The walls are a 3 x 12 subway tile, with a white glossy penny round tile on the floor and in the shampoo niche.
 The grout color is Frost by Mapei and it’s a soft light gray.

-As small as this primary bathroom, I think it packs a design punch.
-Not only did it turn out beautiful, but it has plenty of storage for my needs.
-Thankfully, it is solely my bathroom so I don’t have to worry about sharing the small space with anyone else.
+As small as this primary bathroom is, I think it packs a design punch.
+Not only did it turn out beautiful, but it has plenty of storage for my needs with the updated look.
+Thankfully, the entire bathroom is all mine so I don’t have to worry about sharing the small space with anyone else.

 Budget Bathroom Makeover Tips

-Planning your own bathroom makeover?
+Planning your own inexpensive bathroom makeover?
 Here’s my best tips to spread your budget the furthest:

-3. Paint is truly magical.
+- Paint is truly magical.
+Doing it yourself will save you a ton on labor costs!
 Paint the walls, paint your vanity and spray paint hardware.
-It’s quick and easy to do and will completely transform the look of your bathroom.
+It’s quick and easy thing to do and will completely transform the look of your bathroom in a cost-effective way.